 "It is not the critic who counts, not the man who points out how the strong man stumbled, or the doer of deeds could have done better.
 The credit belongs to the man who is actually in the arena; whose face is marred by dust, sweat and blood; who strives valiantly; who errs and comes short again and again; who knows the great enthusiasms, the great devotions, and spends himself in a worthy cause; who, at the best, knows in the end the triumph of high achievement; and who, at worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who know neither victory nor defeat".
 Theodore Roosevelt

 Jake always made a difference in the lives of those he met.
 He was a rare and wonderful human being - a true good guy.
+Even after all of these years, there is rarely a day that I don't think of him.
 Jake consistently put others before himself.
 I've tried all of my adult life since Nam to be half the man Jake was - he set the bar really high!
-It makes me so very sad that Jake never had the chance to become a husband and father.
+It makes me so sad that Jake never had the chance to become a husband and father.
 He would have been a wonderful husband and daddy!
 Jake has a special place in heaven - forever young and 21.

 "I was that which others did not want to be.
 I went where others feared to go - and did what others failed to do.
 I asked nothing from those who gave nothing, and accepted the thought of eternal loss should I fail.
 I have looked into the face of terror - and felt the stinging cold of fear.
 I have cried, pained and hoped but, most of all - I have lived times others say were best forgotten.
 But, at least someday I will be able to say that I was proud to be a soldier".
 Captain George Skypeck - U.S. Army

-Thank you so much Jake for giving more than the full measure - YOU GAVE ALL - for your friends - for your country.
-For that my friend you will surely never be forgotten - we all owe you a debt that we can never repay.
+Jake, thank you for giving more than the full measure - YOU GAVE ALL - for your friends - for your country.
+I am so sorry that you were killed, my brother!
+You are owed a debt that can never be repaid.

 Jacob B. Babin Jr.